 These are the types of questions that make us doubt ourselves – who we are as men – men with beards.
 We may convince ourselves that in the corporate world everyone should be completely shaven.

-Why do business leaders, actors and athletes with beards not care what people think about their beards?
+Why do business leaders, actors and athletes with beards not care what people think about their appearance?
 Is it the money?
 When they have all the money or success they want, they have confidence – confidence to not care what others think.
 So what would happen if the money was taken away?

 The beard and the confidence came before the money.
 The money/success is a byproduct of the confidence.
 The beard is an outward expression of an inner confidence.